kevindb/cf-mailchimp/README.md

 If `JSONUtil.cfc` cannot be found, CF MailChimp will fall back to using ColdFusion's built-in serializer.

+##Community
+Want to contribute to CF MailChimp?
+Awesome!
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+###Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that this project is a welcoming place for **everyone** to contribute to.
+By participating in this project you agree to abide by its terms.

 ##Usage
 ```
 mc = new mailchimp(